-Once students have received their formal acceptance letter and have paid their Committment Fee, they should immediately apply for the necessary study permit and other travel documentation.
+Once students have received their formal acceptance letter and have paid their Commitment Fee, they should immediately apply for the necessary study permit and other travel documentation.
 This can include:

-- A Study Permit issued by Citizenship and Immigration Canada
+- A Study Permit issued by Immigration, Refugees and Citizenship Canada

 - All students studying for longer than six months are required to apply for a study permit.

 - Click here for more information about Canadian study permits.

 - Click here to apply for your study permit.

 - All visa-exempt foreign nationals (except U.S. citizens and certain other small groups) travelling to, or transiting through, Canada by air are to apply for an electronic travel authorization (eTA).